BeyondTheBytes/Do/README.md

 <br/>

 ### Information
-- Working MVP developed in less than a week
+- Working MVP developed in less than a week (44 hours project)
 - Idea, Design and Development by Luca Dillenburg
 - Figma Design: [https://www.figma.com/file/tmGShPQBkhL4BSPegtd85a/Do.-App?node-id=0%3A1](https://www.figma.com/file/tmGShPQBkhL4BSPegtd85a/Do.-App?node-id=0%3A1)